Fermionic spinon theory of the hourglass spin excitation spectrum of the cuprates: Discussion

 As discussed in the previous section, the condensation of the $B$-field Higgs the SU(2) gauge field and leads to CDW order.
 We assume that the CDW order is bond-centered and has a period of four unit cells.
 The CDW potential opens a gap in the $\pi$-flux Dirac-like spectrum and moves a spinon continuum to higher energies.
 This gap directly manifests in the spin-structure factor, as illustrated in Fig.~\ref{fig:susceptibility_barepiflux_CDW}.
 The spectral intensity also varies in a complex way inside the spinon continuum, reflecting scattering between different bands.
 Throughout this work, we use $b=1.3$, $\lambda=1$, and $\theta=0.45$ to measure the amplitude and phase of the CDW order.

 We examine the effect of the interacting part of the Hamiltonian using the results of the previous section, see Eq.~(\ref{eqn:Ham_int}).
 Incorporating interactions within the RPA framework leads to a renormalized spin susceptibility given by Eq.~\eqref{eq:susceptibility_RPA}.
 Fig.~\ref{fig:susceptibility_piflux_RPA_CDW} demonstrates that the including interactions leads to an emergent collective excitation (a triplon branch) below the spinon continuum.
 We choose Heisenberg couplings $J=0.235,J'=-0.3J,J''=0.6J$,$J'''=0.02J$, $J''''=0.45J$ to achieve the dispersion that reproduces the characteristic hourglass-shaped spectrum.
+We note that at half-filling, where the system is a Mott insulator, the coupling $J$ is exactly the nearest-neighbor antiferromagnetic Heisenberg exchange coupling, which has been estimated to be about 200 meV.
 This type of spectrum has been observed in numerous neutron-scattering experiments on cuprate materials\cite{Hayden2004,Vignolle2007,Chan2016}.

 Although the model contains several phenomenological parameters, we note that the hourglass-shaped spectrum can be reproduced using only the $J$, $J'$, and $J''$ couplings.
 However, in that case, the characteristic features appear at lower energies and are less distinct.
 The CDW order affects the Heisenberg couplings as well, see Eq.~(\ref{eqn:Ham_int}), and we chose $g=0.1$ to control the relative amplitude.